quanguo2088/multi-ref/README.md

 The entire software is implemented in C and C++, with input and output files provided alongside the program.
 Executable calls are organized into modular shell scripts, enabling easy and flexible deployment across different Linux distributions.

 We designed and synthesized four ~40 kb large DNA fragments using low-density parity-check codes (https://github.com/radfordneal/LDPC-codes, by Radford M. Neal) and superimposed watermarks , respectively encoding Tagore's poem *Dreams* (DNA-40.5Kb-DR, R = 1/4), the image *Emblem* (DNA-40.5Kb-EM, R = 2/3), the image *Earthrise* (DNA-40.32Kb-ER, R = 1/2) and the image *Milk Coronet* (DNA-40.5Kb-MC, R = 5/6).
-We provide the corresponding data and decoding programs for fast recovery at all four code rates, and for bootstrap recovery at R = 1/2 and 5/6, supporting accurate decoding under different error conditions.
+We provide the corresponding data and decoding programs to support both fast and bootstrap recovery at all four code rates, enabling accurate decoding under varying error conditions.

 ## Requirements